decent-im/prosody-modules/mod_http_oauth2/README.markdown

 OAuth supports "scopes" as a way to grant clients limited access.

 There are currently no standard scopes defined for XMPP.
 This is something that we intend to change, e.g. by definitions provided in a future XEP.
-This means that clients you authorize currently have unrestricted access to your account (including the ability to change your password and lock you out!).
+This means that clients you authorize currently have to choose between unrestricted access to your account (including the ability to change your password and lock you out!) and zero access.
 So, for now, while using OAuth clients can prevent leaking your password to them, it is not currently suitable for connecting untrusted clients to your account.

+As a first step, the `xmpp` scope is supported, and corresponds to whatever permissions the user would have when logged in over XMPP.

+Further, known Prosody roles can be used as scopes.

+OpenID scopes such as `openid` and `profile` can be used for "Login with XMPP" without granting access to more than limited profile details.

 ## Compatibility